 Depending on the type and thickness of the fabric being sewn and whether or not stabilizer material is used, the desired result may not be achieved.
 Be sure to sew a trial piece of fabric before sewing your project.
 In addition, while sewing, be sure to guide the fabric with your hands in order to prevent the fabric from slipping.

 Sewing patterns

-- For details, refer to "Replacing the presser foot" (page 41). - Select a stitch.
-For details, refer to steps 4 through 9 of "Selecting stitching" (page 66). - Start sewing.
+• For details, refer to steps 4 through 9 of "Selecting stitching" (page 68).